rafalkaron/rafalkaron.github.io/index.md

 I am a fan of the [Automate the Boring Stuff with Python](https://automatetheboringstuff.com/){:target="_blank"} book and course.

 ### Ruby
 I know Ruby enough to set up Jekyll locally and generate static sites.
+I can also publish Ruby gems.

 ## Frontend
 Does every content developer dream of styling their content, or is it just me?